{{tl-dr}}

 When it comes to Jira timesheet add-ons, there are plenty of options.
 But not all of them are built the same.

 Tempo Timesheets is one of the most well-known time-tracking plugins for Jira.
 It offers timesheet reports, approval workflows, and integrations with accounting tools.
-But it comes with a few downsides.
+However, Tempo Timesheets has some downsides.
 Users frequently complain about a clunky interface, slow performance, and a steep learning curve.
-Customization options are limited, making it harder to tailor reports to specific needs.
+Also, limited customization makes it difficult to tailor reports to your needs.

 Other Jira timesheet plugins offer solid tracking features but often require additional setup outside of Jira.
-Some of them rely on browser extensions, which can create inconsistencies in tracking if users forget to log time properly.
+Some of them rely on browser extensions.
+This can lead to missing data if users forget to log their time properly.

-Then there’s ActivityTimeline—a resource planning and time-tracking powerhouse built specifically for Jira.
+Then there’s ActivityTimeline.
+It's a resource planning and time-tracking powerhouse that is built specifically for both Jira Cloud and Jira Server.
 It offers interactive visual timesheets, making it easier to track progress at a glance.
-It also syncs seamlessly with Jira Software and Jira Service Management, pulling in all relevant time data without the extra manual work.
+Also, it syncs with Jira Software and Jira Service Management, pulling in all relevant time data without the extra manual work.

 Three Types of Timesheet Reports in ActivityTimeline

-Not all timesheets are created equal.
+Scale is never an issue here.
+You can generate reports for up to 5,000 issues using Jira filters, and Jira Cloud users no longer have to worry about the two-year historical limit.
+This flexibility matters because not all timesheets are created equal.
 Some teams need a quick, high-level snapshot of progress, while others require detailed, granular insights for billing and resource allocation.
-That’s why ActivityTimeline offers three distinct types of timesheet reports, ensuring that every team—whether focused on high-level tracking or deep-dive analytics—gets exactly what they need.
+That’s why ActivityTimeline offers three distinct types of timesheet reports, ensuring that every team gets exactly what they require.

 Progress Team Timesheet

-The Progress Team Timesheet is for managers who want instant clarity on where time is being spent.
-No digging through raw data, no endless scrolling—just a clean, visual breakdown of logged hours versus required hours.
+The Progress Team Timesheet (or Progress View) is for managers who want instant clarity on where time is being spent.
+No digging through raw data, no endless scrolling, just a clean, visual breakdown of logged hours versus required hours.

 If workloads are balanced, you’ll see it immediately.
 If someone is falling behind, the progress bar will tell you at a glance.
 And if an overutilized team member is burning out?
 You’ll spot it before it becomes a bigger issue.